Andolatam/api-docs/source/includes/_shipping.md

   "promocode": "CODE888"
 }
 ```
-Endpoint to Post New Shipment.
+Through this endpoint the users can POST a New Shipment.
 In order to start a new shipment, a quote shall be required before.

 ### HTTP Request